Vicious Christmas Eve pit bull attack leaves Kentucky woman dead, husband injured

 DEPUTIES WATCHED DOGS 'EATING RIB CAGE' OF VIRGINIA WOMAN, 22, DURING MAULING, SHERIFF SAYS

 Lorraine Saylor was declared dead at the scene.
-Her husband was hospitalized, the station reported.
+Her husband was hospitalized.

 “The husband suffered wounds as well, but was able to shoot both dogs, killing one while the other ran off,” the department said.